mikenguyen13/data_analysis/_book/04-basic-inference.md

 3.  **Product Testing**: Understanding how user preferences among different product features change after a redesign.

-#### Stuart-Maxwell Test
+#### Stuart-Maxwell Test {#sec-stuart-maxwell-test}

 The Stuart-Maxwell Test is used for analyzing changes in paired categorical data with more than two categories.
 It is a generalization of [McNemar's Test](#mcnemars-test), applied to square contingency tables where the off-diagonal elements represent transitions between categories.
-Unlike the [McNemar-Bowker Test], which tests for symmetry across all pairs, the [Stuart-Maxwell Test] focuses on overall marginal homogeneity.
+Unlike the [McNemar-Bowker Test](#sec-mcnemar-bowker-test), which tests for symmetry across all pairs, the [Stuart-Maxwell Test](#sec-stuart-maxwell-test) focuses on overall marginal homogeneity.

 The test evaluates whether the marginal distributions of paired data are consistent across categories.
 This is particularly useful when investigating whether the distribution of responses has shifted between two conditions, such as before and after an intervention.